OU-Libraries/cdm-util-scripts/README.md

 The FromThePage project _must_ have been imported from CONTENTdm (so that FromThePage stored the corresponding CONTENTdm object URLs).

-The column mapping CSV must have two columns named `name` and `nick` indicating which FromThePage fields correspond to which CONTENTdm fields (other columns will be ignored).
-Multiple rows in the column mapping CSV with the same CONTENTdm field nickname in `nick`' will have their corresponding field data joined with a semicolon.
-Multiple rows in the column mapping CSV with the same field name in `name` will have their corresponding field data appended with a semicolon to each of the fields specified in their respective `nick` values.
+The column mapping CSV must have two columns named `name` and `nick` indicating which FromThePage field `name`s correspond to which CONTENTdm fields (`nick`s).
+Other columns will be ignored.
+Multiple rows in the column mapping CSV with the same CONTENTdm field nickname in `nick` will have their corresponding field values joined with a semicolon.
+Multiple rows in the column mapping CSV with the same FromThePage field `name` will have their corresponding values appended with a semicolon to each of the CONTENTdm fields specified in their `nick`s.

 Example of a column mapping CSV mapping multiple FromThePage fields to single CONTENTdm fields: